cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 t = x * y
 ```

-4. If was\_square is FALSE then decoding fails.
+4. If was\_square is FALSE, then decoding fails.
 Otherwise,
    return the group element represented by the internal representation
    `(x, y, 1, t)` as the result of decoding.